laradock/laradock/README-HUMI.md

 # Humi Platform Setup

-- Clone the repo at the same level as your application repositories
+- Clone the humidock repo at the same level as your application repositories

 #### These have been pre-added, but may be configured incorrectly for your setup: